Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 When a family member is diagnosed with dementia, you need to know what Florida memory care offers, what it costs, and where the legal framework stands the day you decide.

-How to choose a nursing home in Florida, and how Medicaid pays for it.
-Florida licenses 696 nursing homes with about 85,646 beds.
+How to choose among Florida nursing homes, and how Medicaid pays for them.

-These two terms get used interchangeably, especially by hospital discharge planners working fast.
-They are not the same service.
+Home care vs home health in Tennessee is one of the most-confused distinctions in eldercare: these two terms get used interchangeably, especially by hospital discharge planners working fast.

 If you are reading this, there is a good chance you are somewhere in the hardest stretch of caregiving, the long stretch where the home plan that was working six months ago is no longer working.